Tilak2203/Chicago_Air_Quality-Monitoring-v2/README.md

 The system now follows a **straightforward pipeline**:

-1. **Airflow** fetches PM2.5 data on a schedule, cleans it, normalizes timestamps, removes duplicates, and loads it into MongoDB.
+1. **Airflow** fetches air quality parameters data on a schedule, cleans it, normalizes timestamps, removes duplicates, and loads it into MongoDB.

 2. **MongoDB Atlas** stores historical and latest readings.